Reason #1: 5% cash back

-Freedom gives you a full 5% rebate on multiple categories that change each quarter.
-Unlike other cards, the amount of spending which qualifies for the 5% is quite high (up to $1,500 in category spending per quarter when you enroll).
-That means you can earn 5% on up to $6,000 of your spending every year!
+The Freedom gives you a 5% cash back rebate on multiple categories that change every three months.
+There's a limit to the spending that qualifies for 5% cash back, but it's quite high (up to $1,500 in category spending per quarter when you enroll).
+This means, if you maximize the categories, you can earn 5% on up to $6,000 of your spending every year.

-Reason #2: You get high cash back on your other purchases, too
+Reason #2: You get cash back on your other purchases, too

 Reason #3: There's no annual fee, no inactivity fee, and no expiration of your rewards

-But the rewards program is not just cash back and gift cards.
-You also can redeem your points for:
+The rewards program is not just for cash back, though.
+Via the Chase Ultimate Rewards program, you can also redeem your points for:

-- Travel - You can use your points for flights, hotels, and car rentals.
+- Travel - Use your points for flights, hotels, and car rentals.

 - Experiences - There are all sorts of unique opportunities for concerts, culinary events, the hottest games, safaris/tours and much more.